 614. Under influence of intoxicating liquor or any drug

-A member or cadet who at any time when on duty, or at any time when it is time for him to go on duty, is found to be under the influence of intoxicating liquor or any drug to such an extent as to affect or be likely to affect his speech, action or judgment, commits an offence against the discipline of the Force.
+A cadet who at any time when on duty, or at any time when it is time for him to go on duty, is found to be under the influence of intoxicating liquor or any drug to such an extent as to affect or be likely to affect his speech, action or judgment, commits an offence against the discipline of the Force.

+[Regulation 614 amended in Gazette 2 Dec 2011 p.
+5072.]

 615. Receiving and being supplied with intoxicating liquor while on duty

 A member or cadet shall not without the consent of his superior officer —